 External Ids for GBA Gene

 Previous HGNC Symbols for GBA Gene

 This gene encodes a lysosomal membrane protein that cleaves the beta-glucosidic linkage of glycosylceramide, an intermediate in glycolipid metabolism.
 Mutations in this gene cause Gaucher disease, a lysosomal storage disease characterized by an accumulation of glucocerebrosides.
 A related pseudogene is approximately 12 kb downstream of this gene on chromosome 1.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jan 2010]

 GeneCards Summary for GBA Gene

 GBA (Glucosidase, Beta, Acid) is a Protein Coding gene.
-Diseases associated with GBA include gaucher disease, perinatal lethal and gaucher disease, type ii.
+Diseases associated with GBA include gaucher disease, type i and gaucher disease, type ii.
 Among its related pathways are Sphingolipid metabolism and Sphingolipid metabolism.
 GO annotations related to this gene include receptor binding and glucosylceramidase activity.

 Glycosylases are a group of enzymes that includes glucosidases, mannosidases and heparanases.
 There are two glucosidase subtypes, both found in the gut.
 They hydrolyze terminal (1,4)alpha-glucosidic linkages and (1,6)beta-glucosidic linkages, liberating alpha-glucose and beta-glucose.